metalcarratt/ministry/ls/Leviticus/msg54.md

 Zech.
 12:10
 > And I will pour out on the house of David and on the inhabitants of Jerusalem the Spirit of grace and of supplications; and they will look upon Me, whom they have pierced; and they will wail over Him with wailing as for an only son and cry bitterly over Him with bitter crying as for a firstborn son.

+### the feast of tabernacles

+the new heaven and new earth in the millenium and as a foretaste of the new jerusalem, the eternal tabernacle of God with man.

+for seven days, a full course of time, signifying the 1000 years.

+bringing offerings and resting - enjoying Christ as food and enjoying true rest in God.

+after the harvest - after God has completed His work on the earth.

+taking the fruit of beautiful trees, branches of palm and evergreen trees and rejoicing - the beautiful rich humanity of the Lord expressed through His people

+Lev.
+23:40
+> And on the first day you shall take for yourselves the product of stately trees, branches of palm trees and boughs of leafy trees and willows of the brook; and you shall rejoice before Jehovah your God for seven days.

+dwelling in booths - recognition that apart from God and the New Jerusalem as our eternal home, we have no dwelling place on this earth and are but sojourners.

+Lev.
+23:42
+> You shall dwell in booths seven days — all who are native in Israel shall dwell in booths —

+Lev.
+23:43
+> So that your descendants may know that I made the children of Israel to dwell in booths when I brought them out of the land of Egypt; I am Jehovah your God.